poiyomi/PoiyomiDocs/docs/vertex-options/glitching.md

 Choice of which music band to use when triggering Vertex Glitching.

-### Override Glitch Intensity with AudioLink
+### Override Glitch Intensity with Audio Link

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-If enabled, will override the [Glitch Strength](#glitch-strength) with the selected music band in AudioLink.
+If enabled, will override the [Glitch Strength](#glitch-strength) with the selected music band in Audio Link.